BBQ Chicken: From Grill to Table in Minutes

-BBQ chicken was something I was afraid of when I first tried it.
+When I first tried BBQ chicken, I was afraid of it.
 Upon encountering the grill, I experienced a surge of anxiety, uncertain if my dish would turn out undercooked or crisp.
-Years later, I want to share the proven methods I discovered that resulted in scrumptious, juicy BBQ chicken irresistible even to the harshest food critic—my dad!
+Years later, I want to share the proven methods I discovered that resulted in scrumptious, juicy BBQ chicken that was irresistible even to the harshest food critic—my dad!

 Knowing the Fundamentals: Grilling versus Barbecuing